TalaoDAO/sandbox-doc/docs/source/introduction.rst

 An SSI wallet is different from a solution such as the Apple wallet because the user is the sole owner of his wallet and he can add new certificates to it without asking for authorization from a third party.
 SSI is different from a solution such as Google Connect or FranceConnect because the user carries his data on him and is able to authenticate with a third party without intermediation.

+The Self Sovereign Identity model has been integrated into several ecosystems around the world and in particular in Europe with the deployment of the infrastructure for the European Blockchain **EBSI** (https://ec.europa.eu/digital-building-blocks/wikis/ display/EBSI/Home ) which carries a large number of cross-border use cases in education, employment, health, etc.

 Altme solution is made up of 3 offers
 -------------------------------------